Palermo

-The population of Palermo urban area is estimated by Eurostat to be 855,285, while its metropolitan area is the fifth most populated in Italy with around 1.2 million people.
-In the central area, the city has a population of around 676,000 people.
+The municipality of Palermo has a population of 625,956 as of 2025.
+The population of its urban area is estimated by Eurostat to be 855,285, while its metropolitan city is the fifth most populated in Italy, with around 1.2 million people.
 The inhabitants are known as Palermitani or, poetically, panormiti.
-The languages spoken by its inhabitants are the Italian language and the Palermitano dialect of the Sicilian language.
+The languages they speak are the Italian language and the Palermitano dialect of the Sicilian language.

 Palermo is Sicily's cultural, economic and tourism capital.
 It is a city rich in history, culture, art, music and food.
-Numerous tourists are attracted to the city for its appealing Mediterranean climate, its renowned gastronomy and restaurants, its Romanesque, Gothic, Baroque and Art Nouveau churches, palaces and buildings, and its nightlife and music.
+Many tourists are attracted by the Mediterranean climate, renowned gastronomy and restaurants, Romanesque, Gothic, Baroque and Art Nouveau churches, palaces and buildings, and the nightlife and music.
 Palermo is the main Sicilian industrial and commercial center: the main industrial sectors include tourism, services, commerce and agriculture.
 Palermo has an international airport and a significant underground economy.

-For cultural, artistic and economic reasons, Palermo is one of the largest cities in the Mediterranean and is now among the top tourist destinations in both Italy and Europe.
+For cultural, artistic and economic reasons, Palermo is one of the largest cities in the Mediterranean and among the top tourist destinations in both Italy and Europe.
 It is the main seat of the UNESCO World Heritage Site Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.
-The city is also going through careful redevelopment, preparing to become one of the major cities of the Euro-Mediterranean area.
+The city is also undergoing careful redevelopment, preparing to become one of the major cities of the Euro-Mediterranean area.

 Roman Catholicism is highly important in Palermitan culture.
-The Patron Saint of Palermo is Santa Rosalia whose Feast Day is celebrated on 15 July.
-The area attracts significant numbers of tourists each year and is widely known for its colourful fruit, vegetable and fish markets at the heart of Palermo, known as Vucciria, Ballarò and Capo.
+The Patron Saint of Palermo is Santa Rosalia, whose Feast Day is celebrated on 15 July.
+The area attracts significant numbers of tourists and is widely known for its colourful fruit, vegetable and fish markets at the heart of Palermo, known as Vucciria, Ballarò and Capo.

+History

+Early history

+Evidence of human settlement in the area now known as Palermo goes back to at least the Mesolithic period, perhaps around 8000 BC, where a group of cave drawings at nearby Addaura from that period have been found.
+The original inhabitants were Sicani people who, according to Thucydides, arrived from the Iberian Peninsula (perhaps Catalonia).